f5devcentral/xchaazdemoguide/terraform/README.md

 # Deployment instructions

 ## Deploy infrastructure

 Before running the Terraform script, please make sure that you have [installed the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and have [signed in to your Azure Account](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
 It is required that you have the **Owner** role and create service principal subscription with **Contributor** role for it.
-You also must [accept the subscription agreement](https://docs.cloud.f5.com/docs/how-to/site-management/create-azure-site#accept-subscription-agreement) to deploy the XC Azure VNET Site.
+You also must [accept the subscription agreement](https://docs.cloud.f5.com/docs/how-to/site-management/create-azure-site#accept-subscription-agreement) to deploy the F5 Distributed Cloud Azure VNET Site.

 Open the **./azure-site/var.tf** file and fill in the variables with your Azure Tenant ID and Subscription ID: